HMS Berbice (1793): Career

 Berbice was a French privateer schooner of eight guns that the Royal Navy captured early in 1793.

-The Navy commissioned her in October 1793 under Lieutenant Thomas Oliver, for the Leeward Islands station.
+The Navy commissioned her for the Leeward Islands station in October 1793 under Lieutenant Thomas Oliver.
 However, she was already serving the Royal Navy in April 1793.
 Berbice, under Oliver's command, captured the French merchant sloops St Phillipe and Utile.

 There is some ambiguity about which officers commanded her and when.
 At one point Midshipman John Ferris Devonshire (eventually Admiral Sir John Devonshire), took command on the death of Berbice's commander.
 Devonshire then patrolled the coasts of Puerto Rico where he, with the Spaniards, suppressed the French privateers that not only impeded the island's commerce, but also materially obstructed the resupply of the British army in Martinique.
 During a slave uprising at Saint Lucia, Devonshire successfully conveyed Lieutenant-General William Myers to the island during the hurricane season.

-Apparently Lieutenant John Richards Lapenotiere commanded her too, though Oliver paid her off later.
+Apparently, Lieutenant John Richards Lapenotiere commanded her too, though Oliver paid her off later.
 Lieutenant John Pasco (or Pascoe) recommissioned her in December 1795, again for the Leeward Islands.

 Berbice was one of the many vessels that shared in the proceeds of the surrender of the island of Saint Lucia on 25 May 1796 by the British forces under the command of Admiral Hugh Cloberry Christian and Lieutenant-General Sir Ralph Abercromby.